 Weather in Michoacan, Mexico this week calls for lows in the 40s and highs in the 70/80s.
 The market has come off on price compared to last week.
 With Mexico celebrating Holy Week, there will be little to no harvest this week.
 With one week of no harvest, we can expect to see an increase in all sizes.
 Larger fruit is in very high demand.

 Bell Pepper supply is better, demand has dropped after a few weeks of high markets.
 There are some new fields starting in Plant City and supply should pick up by this weekend in that area.
 The largest shippers are still in the southern part of the state and their volume has not changed, they are mostly producing lighter volume of large and choice pepper.
 With high markets, for the last two months, retail prices have gotten very high and demand is slow on bell pepper.
 Quality is very good on new pepper and not bad on older fields, some of the fruit is showing some scarring and the size is smaller.
 Now that prices have come down to a more normal level, expect movement to improve and pricing to stabilize.

 Bell Peppers (Western)

-Yellow Bell Pepper- Light volume of Yellow Bell pepper is crossing through Nogales this week.
-Growers transitioning from older fields has slowed down production.
-Both elongated and Hot House varieties being packed in light volume on 11lb/15lb and 1 1/9 bushel carton.
+Yellow Bell Pepper- Moderate volume of Yellow Bell pepper continues to arrive in Nogales.
+Both elongated and Hot House varieties being pack in 11lb/15lb and 1 1/9-bushel carton.
 Quality on both varieties is good.
-Demand exceeds supply.
-Market on yellow bell has increased this week.
-Yellow Hot House bells are also available to load in McAllen, TX.
+Yellow bell pepper supply meets demand.
+Market on yellow bell is still steady.

 The carrot market continues to remain steady.
 The quality is good, and supplies are adequate to meet current demand.
 We see no change in the carrot market going into next week.